 What would tip Chile into a technical recession

 His caution follows a run of grim readings.
-The monthly activity index fell almost one percent in the year to May, its fifth straight annual decline, weighed down heavily by a slump in mining and fishing.
+The monthly activity index fell almost one percent in the year to May, its fifth straight annual decline, weighed down by a slump in mining and fishing.

 On this he sided with the government.
 The finance minister has argued that June’s activity data will come in positive, sparing the country a formal recession, a view Corbo broadly shared.